BDC Hamburger Icon

 Did You Know?Did you know

-Aside from product packaging, other ways to commit to a sustainable business model include pledging a percentage of revenue to a specific charity or organization and thoughtfully considering your resource usage.
+In addition to product packaging, other ways to commit to a sustainable business model include committing to eco-friendly computing, pledging a percentage of revenue to a specific charity or organization and thoughtfully considering your resource usage.

 Why you should go green with eco-friendly packaging

-• Lightweight packages make shipping cheaper.
-The lighter the packaging, the less it costs to ship your products – not to mention that it produces less waste on the receiving end.
-With this in mind, materials like molded pulp, jute and plastic films have become industry favorites.
+The lighter the packaging, the less it costs to ship your products — not to mention that it produces less waste on the receiving end.
+With this in mind, materials like molded pulp, jute and biodegradable plastic films have become industry favorites.

-• Customers appreciate environmentally conscious businesses.
-A commitment to sustainability can earn high marks with your target audience, boosting repeat business and enhancing customer loyalty.
-Opting for green packaging – especially lightweight options that cut down on material waste – can set your company apart as trustworthy and respectable in the eyes of consumers.
-Additionally, streamlined packaging made with recycled materials enhances the overall customer experience by generating less waste and easing personal environmental concerns.
+Opting for green packaging — especially lightweight options that reduce material waste — can set your company apart as trustworthy and respectable in the eyes of consumers.
+Additionally, streamlined packaging made with recycled materials can help you provide a great customer experience by generating less waste and addressing personal environmental concerns.

-Eco-friendly packaging can strengthen your company’s reputation and differentiate your products from the competition’s, helping your customers understand how much you care about the environment.
+Eco-friendly packaging can strengthen your company's reputation and help you stand out from the competition as you show your customers how much you care about the environment.

-The materials you use to ship your products must be durable enough to protect the contents along a sometimes tumultuous journey from the warehouse to the customer’s doorstep.
+Some businesses use traditional packaging methods out of concern for product protection.
+After all, the materials used to ship your products must be durable enough to protect the contents along the sometimes tumultuous journey from the warehouse to the customer’s doorstep.

 For example, an electronics company may use 100 percent post-consumer recycled materials packaging.
-However, if the shipping box isn’t strong enough to protect the customer’s smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return – as well as potentially losing a valuable customer who received a damaged product.
+However, if the packaging isn’t strong enough to protect the customer’s smart TV or gaming console, the company will be faced with the (ultimately avoidable) costs associated with handling the return as well as potentially losing a valuable customer who received a damaged product.

 FYIDid you know

-3. A streamlined returns process reduces logistical headaches while minimizing extraneous packaging.
+7. A streamlined returns process reduces logistical headaches while minimizing excess packaging.

-Return rates are consistently higher for e-commerce sales than brick-and-mortar stores.
-Those returns add up, making it even more crucial to design smart, reusable packaging that eliminates waste and facilitates the reverse logistics process for retailers.
+Return rates for e-commerce sales are consistently higher than for brick-and-mortar stores.
+Those returns add up, making it even more crucial to design smart, reusable packaging that eliminates waste and simplifies the reverse logistics process for retailers.

 For example, more companies now include a return package with product shipments.
-This can help make the returns process easier for customers, but it comes with added costs for your company and the environment.
+This can help make the returns process easier for customers.
+However, this approach can increase costs for your company and negatively impact the environment.
 Instead of providing extra materials, consider a return mailing label and use packaging that can be used to deliver the product and handle any returns.

 Committing to energy conservation by adjusting your business's lighting, heating and equipment can save you money and help you thrive in a competitive market.